MatAtBread/nodent/README.md

 Command-Line usage
 ==================
-You can invoke and run a nodented JavaScript file from the command line with:
+You can invoke and run a nodented JavaScript file from the command line (although for Node apps it's much easier using the [JS transpiler](#use-within-your-node-scripts)).
+To load, compile and run your JS file (containing `async` and `await`), use:

 	./nodent.js myNodentedFile.js